“Yes, but that logic is flawed.”

 Thanks for reading,

-This is the 11th post in a series discussing what not to do during conflict situations.
-Effective leaders avoid portraying these 18 behaviors during conflict.
+This is the 11th post in an 18-part series discussing what not to do during conflict situations.
+Effective leaders avoid portraying these 18 behaviors during conflict and address them in others.
 Follow along as we explore the negative impact of these behaviors, and what to do instead.